Rhombus: Definition, Properties, Derivation & Solved Examples

 • Area of Rhombus

-The area of a rhombus can be represented by the region covered by it in a two-dimensional plane.
+The area of a rhombus formula can be represented by the region covered by it in a two-dimensional plane.
 Thus the formula of area of a rhombus can be defined as the product of its diagonals divided by 2 and can be represented as:

 where d1 and d2 are the two diagonals of a rhombus.